Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - change screen driver from ST7735 128x128 pixels (default) to ST7789 256x256 pixels TFT display.
 Beware, you must also modify the config file (comment/uncomment stuff, everything is explained) for the TFT library, see the installtion guide;
 - activate overclocking at the maximum possible frequency that do no crashes but it drains battery too fast to my own taste, despite being a bit more responsive;
 - deactivate the display of exposure offset and exposure delay in time units if it bothers you (why not after all, I though it was fun to keep it);
-- activate the [debagame mode](https://tcrf.net/Proto:Game_Boy_Camera) that give access to advanced sensor calibration parameters and real hex registers.
+- activate the [debagame mode](https://tcrf.net/Proto:Game_Boy_Camera) that gives access to advanced sensor calibration parameters and real hex registers.
 It displays on screen the voltage of masked pixels, the offset voltage, the register O and the register V and compare them to see how far the camera is from perfect calibration.

 # Some pictures made with the M64282FP sensor (old border)